secure-migration/resume-from-edk2-tooling/README.md

     3. Update `run-pain-vm-and-snap.sh` with image credentials (see comment in script)
 5. Run `run-plain-vm-and-snap.sh`
 6. Run `just-restore-from-snap.sh`

+If you have trouble with any of the above steps, please reach out to `tobin@ibm.com`.
+It will probably take a long time if you try to figure things out on your own.

 ## What changes did we make?